17 Nov General Registration Process Policy

 Under section 10(1)(b) of the Act, a person is qualified for registration in an area of engineering if the applicant has the qualifications and competencies prescribed under regulation.

 Before the Board will approve registration or renewal of registration, a person must satisfy the Board that they are fit to practise.
 This is demonstrated by reference to any one of the following six elements.

-(c) Any other offence relating to the practice of engineering, against a law applying, or which applied, in Queensland, or the Commonwealth or any other State or Territory of Australia or a foreign country:
+- Any other offence relating to the practice of engineering, against a law applying, or which applied, in Queensland, or the Commonwealth or any other state or territory of Australia or a foreign country:

-2 Registration to practice as a registered professional engineer under a law applying, or that applied in the Commonwealth, another State or Territory of Australia or a foreign country has been cancelled or suspended by the relevant registration body:
+Registration to practice as a Registered Professional Engineer under a law applying, or that applied in the Commonwealth, another state or territory of Australia or a foreign country has been cancelled or suspended by the relevant registration body:

 Refusal or cancellation of registration or licensing in another jurisdiction may be grounds to refuse registration.

 Any application for registration as a registered professional engineer has been refused by any registration Board: